San Diego Hit-and-Run Accident Attorneys

 - Rear-end collisions constitute 37.5 percent of hit-and-run accidents in San Diego.

 Many hit-and-run accidents involve only one automobile.
-Also, many pedestrians suffered an injury during hit-and-run accidents.
+Also, many pedestrians suffered injuries during hit-and-run accidents.
 Nearly ⅓ of all hit-and-run accidents in San Diego affect one individual who uses a mode of transportation other than a passenger automobile.
 The following statistics provide a brief snapshot of the types of hit-and-run accidents that happen in San Diego:

 - Truck accidents